-1. minists on the tree, sharp flat cuts where a branch was at off different colors - brown with white marks 2.
-I see the of "branches on one big branch 3 big branches and one branch on each of them and then lots of small branches on those, the smallest branches have little round indents on them 3.
-The tree doesn't have leaves yet, but I can see there's little indents where they are going to be.
+1. minots on the tree, sharp flat cuts where a branch was

+2. I see tots of brianches on one big branch.
+3 big branches and one branch on each of them and then lots of small branches on those, the smallest branches have little round indents on them

+3. The true doesn't have leaves yet, but - I can see there's little indents where they are going to be.

 4. I see little white scratches all over the tree that a bird might of pecked at it.

 5. No plants are using the tree but there's a lot of little plants on the ground surrounding it.

-6. The tree's bark mary be affected by marybe a bird that is scraping off the bark.
-The plants at the bottom of the tree marty give it food on water.
+6. The tree's bank mary be affected by marybe a bird that is scraping off the bank.

+The plants at the bottom of the tree maty